fhdk/bxtctl/README.md

 As the project is WIP the following is subject to change.

-This issue https://github.com/fhdk/bxtctl/issues/2 is intended to gather feedback on how the CLI commands.
+This issue https://github.com/fhdk/bxtctl/issues/2 is intended to gather feedback on how the CLI commands could be used, and any thoughts and ideas to improve or extend the functionality.

+If you discover a bug (likely you will) please create a new issue.

 ## Workspace
 A tree structure will be created in the designated workspace.